dqikfox/ultron_agent/SESSION_PROGRESS.md

 **Latest Update**: Created tracking documents to prevent work repetition and maintain session focus on Untitled-2.py analysis and integration planning.

-**Next Action**: Begin detailed feature extraction from Untitled-2.py alternative implementation to identify enhancement opportunities for current ULTRON system.
+**Next Action**: Test all NVIDIA models in the web interface and begin integration with main agent_core.py system for unified operation.